 - Less is sometimes more.
 If you pin too much (70 pins per day?
 100 pins per day?), you risk landing in Pinterest jail.
 Yes, there’s Pinterest jail and it’s not pretty!

 Okay, that’s it!
 I hope you found this post useful, let me know in the comments what you think!
 Is Pinterest a good traffic source for your blog?
-Are you using a Pinterest scheduling tool like Tailwind or BoardBooster?
+Are you using a Pinterest scheduling tool like Tailwind?
 Any additional tips you want to share?
 Questions?

 More Blogger Resources